Stousn/iOS-Apps-on-macOS/README.md

 * git bash (on older Windows versions in order to run .sh scripts)

 ## Start-Up
-* In order to automate copying webapp files and build the app, scripts are provided.
+* In order to automate runing the following scripts are provided
   * `install_all.sh`
-    * Installs dependencies from node package manager
+    * Installs dependencies from node package manager (ionic, electron, angular, ...)
   * `start_electron.sh`
-    * copies webapp files in the src folder of electron
     * builds the Angular app
+    * runs Angular application on local webserver
     * starts electron in a new window
   * `start_ionic.sh`
-    * copies webapp files in the src folder of ionic
+    * builds the Angular app
+    * runs Angular application on local webserver
-    * build and serves ionic in a new browser tab
+    * starts ionic app in a new browser tab (if not automatically: use http://localhost:4200 as URL)

 ## Folder Info
-* Web-App
+* Angular
+	* `ionic_electron/xPlatformIosDemoApp/www/` is the dist folder
-	* In  `webapp/merged/` the merged source code filed for ionic and Electron are located
+	* `ionic_electron/xPlatformIosDemoApp/src/app` is the source code folder of the webapp
+	* build with `ng build --prod` in xPlatformIosDemoApp
 * Ionic
-	* `xPlatformIosDemoApp/app/` is the dist folder
-	* `xPlatformIosDemoApp/src/app/` is the source code folder of the webapp
-	* build and serve with `ionic serve` in xPlatformIosDemoApp
+	* start local webserver with `npm start` in `ionic_electron/xPlatformIosDemoApp/`
+	* open http://localhost:4200 in browser window
 * Electron
-	* `electron/angular-electron/dist` is the dist folder
-	* `electron/angular-electron/src/app` is the source code folder of the webapp
+	* `ionic_electron/xPlatformIosDemoApp/main.js` is the startup file
-	* build with `ng build --prod` in `angular-electron`
+	* start local webserver with `npm start` in `ionic_electron/xPlatformIosDemoApp/`
-	* serve with `npm start` in `angular-electron`
+	* start window with `npm run electron` in `ionic_electron/xPlatformIosDemoApp/` in a second terminal

 ## Solutions (and Problems)
 * ~~Angular Versions~~